Descartes’ Modal Metaphysics

 … [B]y a ‘complete thing’ I simply mean a substance endowed with the forms or attributes which enable me to recognize that it is a substance.
 (AT 7:222, CSM 2:156)

-An alternative interpretation of Descartes on the real distinction between mind and body reads the distinction as consisting in the ontological independence of mind and body, but not in their separability.
+An alternative interpretation of Descartes on the real distinction between mind and body reads the distinction as consisting in the fact that they are non-identical substances, but not in the fact of their separability (Rozemond 1998, 28–37).
 Descartes holds that a sufficient condition for establishing a real distinction between two things is clearly and distinctly perceiving them to be non-identical substances (“Synopsis of these following six Meditations,” AT 7:13, CSM 2:9; Fourth Replies, AT 7:221–223, CSM 2:156–58).
-If so, he holds that the substantiality of two non-identical substances does not consist in their being separable, even though in fact they are separable.
-On this view, mind and body are separable for Descartes; it’s just that their separability is a consequence of the (different) fact that they are really distinct.
+If so, he holds that the substantiality of two non-identical substances does not consist in their being separable, even though in fact they are separable (Rozemond 1998, 3–8).
+On this view, mind and body are separable for Descartes; it’s just that their separability is a consequence of the (different) fact that they are really distinct (Rozemond 1998, 28–37).